Bayghan History, Family Crest & Coats of Arms

 Early Origins of the Bayghan family

-Norfolk.
+The surname Bayghan was first found in the county of Norfolk.
 Baynham Hall is a 17th century manor house located in Michaelchurch-On-Arrow, Gladestry, Powys, Wales.
-We do known that Hugh Lloyd purchased Baynham Hall in about 1830, but as far as who originally had the manor house built remains a mystery.
+We do know that Hugh Lloyd purchased Baynham Hall in about 1830, but as far as who originally had the manor house built remains a mystery.

 Early History of the Bayghan family

 This web page shows only a small excerpt of our Bayghan research.
 Another 212 words (15 lines of text) covering the years 1476, 1501, 1738, 1760, 1458, 1514, 1500, 1557, 1532, 1497, 1501, 1516, 1532, 1546, 1543, 1536, 1611, 1582, 1602, 1628, 1606, 1664, 1629, 1681, 1565 and 1593 are included under the topic Early Bayghan History in all our PDF Extended History products and printed products wherever possible.